TheOdinProject/curriculum/README.md

 **********************  Current Version Sandbox  ********************

-v0.0.6: Anonymize email reach-outs
+v0.0.6: Bug Fixes
+DONE Fix linkages to profiles to actually how the correct URL links to that program and their account on it.
+DONE Fix language for editing contact info -- not always a URL!
+DONE Remove the "github account unavailable" thing from index
+* Make gravatar containers fixed size on index page
 * Fix display of students index page to not collapse so quickly on resize
-* Fix language for editing contact info -- not always a URL!
-*
+* Set up default Gravatar

 **********************  General Sandbox  ****************************